cypress-io/cypress-documentation/content/guides/testing-strategies/auth0-authentication.md

       })();
     }, [user, getAccessTokenSilently]);

-  // If under test in Cypress, get credentials from "auth0Cypress" localstorage item and send event to our state management to log the user into the SPA if (window.Cypress) {
+  // If under test in Cypress, get credentials from "auth0Cypress" localStorage item and send event to our state management to log the user into the SPA if (window.Cypress) {
     useEffect(() => {
       const auth0 = JSON.parse(localStorage.getItem("auth0Cypress")!);